 R. S. BAILEY, EDITOR AND PROPRIETOR.
-TERMS:

-Two Dollars per year, if paid in ad-wance; Two Dollars and Fifty Cents, if ed them, were all of ornament the cottage that poor girl laid apon a bed of pain; paid in six months; or Three Dollars, if could boast; but there needed little of for nearly a quarter of a century her feet payment is delayed until the end of the year.
-These terms will be rigidly adhered to.
+Two Dollars per year, if paid in ad-wance; Two Dollars and Fifty Cents, if paid in six months; or Three Dollars, if payment is delayed until the end of the year.
+These terms will be rigidly ad-